Treboada/docker-kali-sshd/README.md

 ### v1.1.0

-- Action workflow to do monthly builds and pushes.
+- Action workflow to do weekly builds and pushes.
 - Kubernetes deployment instructions.

 ### v1.0.0